 Rupert Wegerif Rupert is Professor of Education at the University of Cambridge where he mostly teaches educational psychology.
 His research focuses on education for dialogue in the context of the Internet Age.
 He researches dialogic theory in education and ways of teaching through dialogue and teaching for dialogue in classrooms with and without technology.
 He is co-leader of the Cambridge Educational Dialogue Research group (CEDiR).

 Laura Kerslake Laura is an Education PhD student in the Faculty of Education at Hughes Hall.
 She researches collaborative critical thinking in younger primary school children, for which she developed the Playground of Ideas.
 She is Co-Investigator on the Inquiring Science which researches children’s critical engagement with media sources following philosophy of science sessions.
-Co-editor of Theory of Teaching Thinking: International Perspectives (Routledge)
+She is also the co-editor of Theory of Teaching Thinking: International Perspectives (Routledge).

 Teaching children how to think like scientists in response to claims made in the media.

 The primary science curriculum emphasises ‘working scientifically’, but what does this actually mean?
 How and why is working scientifically different than in other subjects?
-We will discuss our new project to integrate the Philosophy of Science into primary science lessons, working with practitioners to develop sessions in which children can discuss issues such as evidence, truth, proof and the nature of scientific understanding.
+Laura discussed a new project to integrate the Philosophy of Science into primary science lessons, working with practitioners to develop sessions in which children can discuss issues such as evidence, truth, proof and the nature of scientific understanding.
 The project also considers these issues with regard to other sources of information – particularly online – and will research children’s ability to better evaluate the information they encounter following the Philosophy of Science sessions.

 Lyn Dawes Lyn has taught in Primary and Secondary schools, specialising in science and spoken language.
 She has trained teachers at Bedford, Northampton and Cambridge Universities, and now provides ‘Talk for Learning’ in-service workshops for teachers.
 Lyn has published books for teachers and children, most recently Talking Points, Talking Points for Shakespeare Plays, Subject Teaching in Primary Education, and Talk Box.